-At first Mr. Thompson spoke so softly that people leaned forward to catch what he was saying.
-"Friends," he said, "Friends," all of you know me.
-The not much of a talker.
+At first Mr. Thompson spoke so softly step that people leaned forward to catch what he was saying.
+"Friends," he said, to you know me. step I'm not much of a talker.
 Standing up here is about the hardest thing I've ever done."

-After a long pause, he continued in a louder voice, "You know I love our church.
-"I would gladly suffer for you if need be.
+After a long pause, he continued in a louder voice, "You know I love our church. $[J{FF}]$ I would gladly suffer for you if need be.
 If I've offended anyone, speak now so I can beg forgiveness before I go on."
-He paused again.
+He paused again. $[J{FF}]$

-"I love every person in this room, see but above all, I love my family.
-When our son Ricky vanished, see I felt like a wrecking ball flattened me.
+"I love every person in this room, "FP but above all, I love my family.
+When our son Ricky vanished, "FP I felt like a wrecking ball flattened me.
 I still haven't recovered.
 Some of you have suffered in the same way.
-I don't think I can bear losing our Daisy.
+I don't think I can bear losing our Daisy."
 For what?
 What's she done?
 Has she hurt one of us?
 No. Has she said something that's untrue?
-No. See Has she been unfaithful to our church and community?
+SEP No. SEP Has she been unfaithful to our church and community?
 No.

 "All she did was ask a question.
 In the Bible, people asked the Master questions.
-He didn't cast out a single one of them.
+He didn't cast out a single one of them."
 Should asking a question bring down punishment on someone's head?
 Isn't it time for us to examine our practice of churching?"